Jacques Kallis

+Playing career

 Early career and 1996 Cricket World Cup

 Kallis attended and played cricket for Wynberg Boys' High School.
 In 2009 Wynberg honoured Kallis by naming their main cricket oval after him.
+In July 1993 he was picked for South Africa U-17's against Scotland's U-19 team.

-As a teenager, Kallis had a brief spell with Netherfield CC in England where he established himself in Northern England – Kallis was only 19 when he spent a summer at Parkside Road back in 1995, returning 791 runs at an average of 98.87 from 14 matches before making his Test debut against England later that year.
-Kallis also played for Old Edwardians for a spell as a teenager, where coaching staff saw the potential for him to become a first-class all-rounder; in July 1993 he was picked for South Africa U-17's against Scotland's U-19 team.
-He made his first-class debut in 1993/94 as an 18-year-old, playing for Western Province B. His first Test appearance was on 14–18 December 1995 against England in Durban, but he struggled with the bat in his first few matches.
+He made his first-class debut in 1993/94 as an 18-year-old, playing for Western Province B. Still 18, Kallis played league cricket in England for Old Edwardians in Solihull in 1994, where coaching staff saw the potential for him to become a first-class all-rounder; the following summer he played for Netherfield in Kendal, scoring 791 runs at an average of 98.87 from 14 matches.

+His first Test appearance was on 14–18 December 1995 against England in Durban, but he struggled with the bat in his first few matches.
 Kallis made his World Cup debut in 1996 in Pakistan but did not have much opportunity to excel.
 His breakthrough came in 1997, with 61 against Pakistan, and then two matches later, he salvaged a draw for South Africa with a fighting century against Australia at the Melbourne Cricket Ground.